BA (Hons)

 Please note these are indicative hours for the course.

-Teaching in Philosophy, Religion and Ethics is highly student centred and interactive.
-Through the course, we will help and encourage you to develop skills of independent learning and research, critical judgment and confident communication of your ideas and conclusions to others.
+Teaching in Philosophy, Religion and Ethics is highly student-centred and interactive.
+Through the course, we will help and encourage you to develop skills of independent learning and research, critical judgement and confident communication of your ideas and conclusions to others.
 Classes are relatively small and you will work with fellow students on group presentations, projects and website designs.
 These types of assessment are used alongside the more traditional essay, commentary and exams.

 Location